hapax/hapax.github.io/assets/chandra.md

 $$

 <span style="padding-left: 20px; display:block">
-This is very dense: a single cubic metre weighs the same as the Empire State Building.
+This is very dense: a single cubic metre weighs as much as five Empire State Buildings!
 </span>

 <!--  (10^(-68)/(9.1*10^(-31)*(1.7*10^(-27))^(5/3)*6.7*10^(-11)))^3/(6.4*10^6)^6 -->